sukovanej/pocket-prometheus/readme.md

 $ pnpm start
 ```

-In another terminal window, trigger `pocket-prometheus run --port 3000` and try to type *lag_secong*.
+In another terminal window, trigger `pocket-prometheus run --port 3000` and try to type "*lag_se*".
 This will query for `nodejs_eventloop_lag_seconds` metric which is exposed from the nodejs
 application.